shahsawoodshinwari/color-combination/README.md

 **Note:** This project is intended for educational and illustrative purposes and may require additional refinement for production use.

-For questions or suggestions, please contact [Your Name](mailto:shahsawoodshinwari@email.com).
+For questions or suggestions, please contact [Shah Sawood](mailto:shahsawoodshinwari@email.com).